kgraefe/pidgin-master-password/README.md

 (typically `C:\Program Files\Pidgin`) or to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).

+Optionally: If you use a password manager's auto-type function to fill in the master password you may need to update Gtk+ as the version shipped with Pidgin does not allow that.
+Simply extract [gtk+-bundle_2.24.10-20120208_win32.zip][12] (SHA1 `895072c22f5bfd4ac9054d48d62d6c8b2a487098`) into the `Gtk` directory in Pidgin's installation directory (e.g. `C:\Program Files (x86)\Pidgin\Gtk`).

 ### Installation on Linux
 If your distribution has the plugin in its repository you can use that.
 Otherwise you must build the plugin [from source](#building-on-linux).